PatRktb/python_pricer/README.md

 # python_pricer with GUI
-Option pricing model using Black & Scholes or binomial tree for American or European option ; GUI implemented
+Option pricing model using Black & Scholes for American or European option ; GUI implemented